GuillRo/drawbotics-groceries-guillro/README.md

 # drawbotics-groceries-guillro

-pet project for front-end position at Drawbotics.
+Pet project for front-end position at Drawbotics.

+The app is composed of items and lists of items, which are stored in a Firebase database.
+Is uses Font Awesome, Google Fonts, Bootstrap and vanilla JS.
+A basic express server is used to serve the files on port 3000.

 # Features
-The app is composed of items and lists of items, which are stored in a Firebase database.

 A dropdown menu allows to display the different lists.
 'All' display all items in every lists.